aleksandracodes/CI_PP5_Snapfood/README.md

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 Its primary goal is to make it easy to reason about an interface and its state at any point in time, by dividing the UI into a collection of independent and reusable components ([source](https://www.freecodecamp.org/news/the-react-handbook-b71c27b0a795/)).

+I used React for this application for several reasons:
+- Speed - applying React significantly increases the page loading speed and reducing the wait, which affects user experience and satisfaction
+- Flexibility - the React code is easier to maintain and is flexible due to its modular structure, compared to other front-end frameworks
+- React Bootstrap - excellent choice for improving user experience, used for styling and responsiveness.
+It comes with ready-to-use React built components.
+They are implemented with accessibility in mind, which is a vital factor when creating a front-end application.
+I used plain Bootstrap in my previous projects, so it was an easy choice to use React Bootstrap in this app.
+- Most used library for developing social networking and media content applications - e.g. Meta (formerly Facebook), Instagram, Netflix, Airbnb, etc.
+- Reusability of components - no need to write various codes for the same features

 There were various components created and reused across this application.

 - `<Asset />` - multipurpose reusable compontent which displays different versions of the component depending on the props we pass to it: